hellt/netdevops.me/blog/posts/2017/sros_rootifier.md

 ![rootifier](https://gitlab.com/rdodin/netdevops.me/uploads/29184e488b07d8b5efb77d367a9e41ce/image.png)

-Now I decided to make a web service of that script, that is publicly available at <http://rootifier.netdevops.me/>
+!!!note "update 2023"
+    The web service that was available publicly but has been now decommissioned due to the transition to MD-CLI.

 <!-- more -->